mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/rwt-results-2024-q1.md

 #### Test Methodology

+We will show with charts with all USCDI data entered that the CCDAs generated also display all of the USCDI data.

-We will have weekly automated tests that will choose a certain number of random patient CCDAs in specific live systems and test for the given sections to exist in the documents.
+We will eventually have weekly automated tests that will choose a certain number of random patient CCDAs in specific live systems and test for the given sections to exist in the documents.

 #### Results

-Results
+One sample CCDA document was generated with all USCDI data.

 #### Discussion

-Discussion
+We have plans to increase the volume of test documents created while also enhancing our CCDA stylesheets to better delineate the USCDI data elements.

 ### Measure 24: Record and Change Care Plan